Quyans/GOI-Hyperplane/README.md

 ```

 ## 🚋 Training
-Our method builds on 3D semantic fields generated from pre-trained 3DGS scenes.
-First, you need to run the training script from the original 3DGS project.
-Then, to reconstruct the 3D semantic field, please run the following command, using the -m option to specify the path to the pre-trained scene.
+Our method leverages 3D semantic fields generated from pre-trained 3DGS scenes.
+To begin, you must run the training script provided in the original 3DGS project.
+Once the training is complete, rename the output folder from the 3DGS training (e.g., `iteration_30000`) to `iteration_1`.

+Next, to reconstruct the 3D semantic field, run the following command.
+Be sure to use the `-m` option to specify the path to the pre-trained scene.
 ```shell
 python train.py -s <scene path> -m <model path> -i <alternative image path>
 ```